 It's no wonder fans stock up.
 They are perfect for pies, butters, sauces and more, and apple picking is the best fall activity.
-Douse them in caramel, enjoy a steaming cup of apple cider, or indulge in caramel apple pie topped with ice cream.
+Douse them in caramel, enjoy a steaming cup of apple cider, make apple cinnamon muffins or indulge in caramel apple pie topped with ice cream.
 Consider creating an apple brandy hot toddy or warmed cider to enjoy around the campfire or fireplace.

 Fall is the season for beer, especially darker craft beers such as Porters, stouts and and Imperials .
 Cooler nights crave warming fall brews that replace the lighter ales of summer.

 Brown butter is a classic French technique in which butter is cooked long enough to turn the milk and salt particles brown while also removing the water from the butter.

-The result is a nutty and complex sauce that can add deep nutty flavor to sweet items (cakes, donuts, etc) and savory items, too like butternut squash.
+The result is a nutty and complex sauce that can add deep nutty flavor to sweet items (cakes, donuts, cookies) and savory items, too like butternut squash.

 Yes, you can get carrots year-round, but this is the season where warmed carrots make for a comforting side dish (especially if they are doused in honey).